Replacement Education Levy

 - Bonds can only be used for construction, renovation of buildings, major repairs and other facility/property related purposes

-Our Levy and Bond History
+Our Levy History

 Walla Walla Public Schools' voters have a long history of supporting school levy and bond measures.
 Levies require 50 percent voter approval to pass, and bonds require 60 percent voter approval to pass.
+Below are the approval rates of over 45 years of consecutive levy elections.

 Dates & Approval: